Blogpost · March 19, 2026

 Strengths

-• Works with any LLM, including older models.
+• Works with any LLM, including older models without special API features.

 Weaknesses

-• Still prone to errors with complex schemas.
+• Still prone to syntax errors with complex schemas.

-• Wrapper text issues (model adds "Here is the JSON:" before output).
+• The model often adds "Here is the JSON:" before the output anyway.

 Approach 2: JSON Mode